 Do I need to pay taxes when exporting goods from Singapore?

-No, you don’t need to as Goods and Services Tax (GST) and duties aren’t imposed on goods that are exported from Singapore.
+No, Goods and Services Tax (GST) and duties are not imposed on goods exported from Singapore.

 How much is the import tax in Thailand?